 - Show up to class every day prepared to think and actively participate.
 This begins with your notebook, a pen or pencil, and the reading materials on your desk when the bell rings.

-- Turn the phones off and put them away.
-I see them; I hear them; I take them.
+- It is now school policy not to have your phones out during class.
+Turn the phones off and put them away when we are not using them for learning purposes.
+I see them.
+I hear them.
+I take them.

 - Class starts when the bell rings.
 If the bell rings and I have started class, it is considered a tardy and will be recorded as such.
 Be on time.
 Don’t accumulate unnecessary unexcused absences.
 It is up to you to keep track of your absence points.